 That pain can get worse whenever you use the hand a lot for repetitive tasks.
 For example, typing on a computer keyboard or gripping utensils in the kitchen can cause discomfort.
 You may also lose strength in your hands.
 Weakness in your hands can make it hard to do even the simplest everyday tasks, such as opening jars.

 There are some medicinal options for treating hand arthritis.
-You can take pain-relieving medicines by mouth.
-There are also injections of steroid medicines to decrease swelling in the joints, and splinting to support and protect your hands.
+You can take oral pain relieving medicines.
+You can also get steroid injections in your joints, and splint your hands to give them support.
 If these options don’t work, you may need to have surgery to fix the damaged joint.